-We may find it difficult to navigate food-centric festivities, especially if we also deal with body image, eating, or food issues that may be exacerbated depending on our surroundings, stress levels, and other variables.
+We may find it difficult to navigate food-centric festivities, especially if we also deal with body image, eating, or food issues that may be exacerbated depending on our surroundings, stress levels, and other things in our life.
 Gatherings can be especially tense when we’re vulnerable to well-intentioned “concerns,” criticism, or suggestions from family conditioned to comment on our bodies or our food choices.

 Tips and tools

 Stay connected: We may consider avoiding food, eating, and body image issues by avoiding holiday gatherings altogether.
 If we otherwise would like to be present, isolating isn’t likely to help us address the issues – and it can exacerbate them.
 Planning ahead for how we’ll navigate challenges is key.